Skip to content

 2. Common Cathode Type

 In a common anode, all anodes of LEDs are connected together, whereas in a common cathode, all cathodes are connected together.
-An interfacing circuit to drive a single, seven-segment, common anode LED display is shown in the figure below.
+An interfacing circuit to drive a single, seven-segment, common anode LED display is shown in Figure 2.

 Interfacing circuit to LED Display in microprocessor